+Are you thinking of which band saw to buy?
 Quite a number of us love the bandsaws we have.
-This might be because they are far safer than the table saws, and they are easy to use, and are very versatile.
+This might be because they are far safer than the table saws, and they are simple to use and are very versatile.
 They often are the go-to saws for cuts in the shop.

 Buying the right bandsaw can change your woodworking experience and results, too.
 The main ingredient to their success is their versatility.
 Do you want to cut a piece of circle in a plywood?

 Well, all you would need is a jig that takes not more than a few minutes, and you are good to go.
 You will get that perfect circle.
 Do you want to re-dimension your 2 x 4 to make face frames for new cabinets?
 This will only take you a few minutes between your jointer and bandsaw.
 Then, you will get those beautiful pieces that are ready for use.

 Would you like to make book-matched drawer fonts, the bandsaw is the tool you need.
 All you would need is a few minutes to set up and cut, and you will have your drawer fonts ready.

 Now, the question is, which bandsaw out there today is the best bandsaw resaw?
 Let us give you a quick list of the products that will be featured in this article: